 The topic is surprisingly polarizing among nutritionists, foodies and many health advocates.
 What are seed oils?
 Are seed oils bad for you?
 Are cooking oils made from seeds like canola or soy healthy and safe?

 The oils, which have been a staple of western diets for more than 100 years (oil made from soybeans goes back thousands of years in Eastern diets), seem innocuous enough.
 We use them in baking and frying, and food manufactures use them in everything from mayonnaise to cookies.
 They have soared in popularity at the expense of butter and lard, once the main source of cooking fats in American diets.

 They are often seen as heart-healthy – at least more heart healthy than the fats they replaced.
 And they are cheap compared to other alternatives like olive oil.

-There are many seed oils, but the most common seed oils are:
+There are many seed oils, but the most common ones include:

-Vegetable oil is typically a blend of one or more of these oils.
-People began using seed oil in the early twentieth century as an alternative to lard.
+Vegetable oil is typically a blend of 1 or more of these oils.
+People began using seed oil in the early 20th century as an alternative to lard.
 Today they’re commonly used for baking, cooking and as an ingredient in processed foods.
-They remain popular because they’re affordable and a good source of antioxidants and vitamin E, and they can help lower cholesterol and blood sugar levels.
+They remain popular because they’re:

 None of this sounds controversial.
 But it is.